fabioperrella/debugging-with-mastery/intro/slide01.md

 !SLIDE center

-# Help others to lose less time debugging like I used to
+# Try to help others to lose less time debugging like I used to lose

 !SLIDE center